 CHARACTERISTICS:

 Quinoa is a complete protein; the only other grains containing all eight amino acids are amaranth and spelt.
 It is known now as the "super grain" because it comes closer than any other vegetable or animal food in supplying all life sustaining nutrients.
 Not a true grain, quinoa is technically a fruit.
 It is known for building strength and endurance with its high source of protein, B vitamins, iron and fiber, calcium and phosphorus.
 Like amaranth and buckwheat, it can usually be tolerated by those who are allergic to various cereal grains.
 Each grain of quinoa is wrapped with saponins, a naturally occurring compound that repels harmful insects and birds.
+It is also gluten free.

 HOW TO PREPARE: